Zen-Nightshade/Crypto-Trade-Analysis/README.md

 ## Overview
 This project performs a **Bayesian analysis of cryptocurrency trade activity** (BTC/USDT) at high frequency, focusing on both **trade rate** (number of trades per minute) and **trade volume** (total cost of trades per minute).
-We aim to model and understand the dynamics of trades, capture uncertainty, and assess model performance using **Posterior Predictive Intervals (PPI)**.
+We aim to model and understand the dynamics of trades, capture uncertainty, and assess model performance using **Posterior Probability Intervals (PPI)**.

 ---

-## Project Structure
+## Repository Structure

 ```
 ├── data/                        # Raw and processed data
 │   ├── raw/
 │   │   └── one_week             # Contains trades from 2025-10-01 00:00:00 to 2025-10-08 00:00:00
 │   └── processed/